stephmarie17/docs-shared/cet/atlas/configure-azureAd-idp.rst

             :guilabel:`OpenID Connect metadata document` |url| and
             copying the value for ``issuer``.

-      The following table shows what these :abbr:`Azure AD (Azure Active Directory)` UI values map to in our |service| Configuration Properties:
+      The following table shows what these Microsoft Entra ID UI values map to in our |service| Configuration Properties:

       .. list-table::
          :header-rows: 1
          :widths: 50 50
          :stub-columns: 1

-         * - :abbr:`Azure AD (Azure Active Directory)` UI
+         * - Microsoft Entra ID UI
            - |service| Configuration Property

          * - :guilabel:`Application (client) ID`